-Using a single ~29kb vector, Demeetra’s proprietary piggyBac transposase stably introduced the entire 11-gene mevalonate pathway, a key metabolic component manufacturing synthetic biology (SynBio) products in s. cerevisiae.
+Using a single ~29kb vector, Demeetra’s proprietary Super piggyBac transposase stably introduced the entire 11-gene mevalonate pathway, a key metabolic component manufacturing synthetic biology (SynBio) products in s. cerevisiae.
 This approach can be applied to any pathway in any yeast strain without preconceived knowledge of the target site for homologous recombination.

-From industrial biotechnology to agriculture and beyond, the piggyBac system is a versatile tool that is becoming increasingly utilized in a wide variety of applications.
+From industrial biotechnology to agriculture and beyond, the piggyBac transposase is a versatile tool that is becoming increasingly utilized in a wide variety of applications.
 In particular, researchers have adopted a widespread use of piggyBac for cell line development with Chinese Hamster Ovary (CHO) cells, which are in turn used for the bioprocessing of high value proteins and therapeutics, such as monoclonal antibodies (mAbs).

 The focus of these proof-of-concept studies was to engineer the yeast mevalonate pathway (MVA) in order to optimize the production of a high value sesquiterpene, called β-Farnesene.
 Our researchers rationalized that by demonstrating the delivery and expression of all genes in the yeast pathway on a single piggyBac cassette, would provide significant value to the SynBio field for producing high-value secondary metabolites.